Pat Russell: Early life

 Russell was born in Portland, Oregon, on December 31, 1923.
 Her father, Paul Ostroot, worked for General Mills; her mother, Ruth (Chapman), was a Phi Beta Kappa "in a time when few women competed for college grades."
 She was educated in Portland and received her Bachelor of Arts from the University of Washington, where she was a Phi Beta Kappa and president of the student body.
 During World War II she carried mail and worked in a furniture factory.
 She earned a secondary teaching credential from UCLA.

 Public service

 Nongovernmental

 Russell was president of the Los Angeles City League of Women Voters in 1963-65 and of the Los Angeles County LWV in 1966-68.
 She was on the board of directors of the Los Angeles Urban Coalition and was vice president of its transportation task force.
 She was active in Camp Fire Girls leadership.
 She was a Los Angeles Times Woman of the Year in 1971 and received a Status of Women Award from the Santa Monica branch of the American Association of University Women in 1972.
 After her City Council defeat in 1987, Russell organized the Regional Institute of Southern California, a public-private partnership that explored local problems; she worked there "about half time" as the agency head.

 City Council

-Russell in 1986 as the council president.
+Russell with fellow councilmembers in 1972.